tdmeye19/DataViz_Final_Project/updates.md

 ## April 18 End of Class

 I fixed the axis text so that it was larger, along with fixing the size of the points.
-Viewing the app in a seperate window made the texts and points much smaller, but now they are readable.
+Viewing the app in a separate window made the texts and points much smaller, but now they are readable.
 I added another tab for the goalie data with a plot, I am going to try and add a line or some visual to the data that shows the average or what is ideal for that stat.

+## April 20 Beginning of Class

+I changed the theme of the app, along with the themes of the other plots in order to make them easier to see with the new app theme.
+I fixed some of the variables, such as GP, so that it would be easier for a non-soccer fan to understand that it meant "Games Played".
+I just need to figure out if adding lines to plots to show averages would make sense, and where those lines would go for each plot.